StevenPazB/CSS/README.md

 # CSS
 ### IMPORTANT: Only on PC.
-Website not totally responsive.
+Website not responsive.

 >CSS is the protagonist of this repository.